×

 Share the article

-Haemoglobin carries oxygen throughout our bodies which is essential for healthy cell function and general wellbeing.
+Haemoglobin carries oxygen throughout our bodies, which is essential for healthy cell function and general wellbeing.
 Weakness, exhaustion, and other health problems can result from low haemoglobin levels.
-Maintaining healthy levels of haemoglobin is critical for optimum functioning of our body.
+Maintaining healthy levels of haemoglobin is critical for the optimum functioning of our body.

-Anaemia, which can result in symptoms like shortness of breath and a fast or irregular heartbeat, can affect people with low haemoglobin levels.
+Anaemia, which can result in symptoms such as shortness of breath and a fast or irregular heartbeat, can affect individuals with low haemoglobin levels.

-Anaemia, or low haemoglobin count, is brought on by a number of things.
+Anaemia, or a low haemoglobin count, is caused by several factors.
 Several common causes of low haemoglobin levels include the following:

 • Nutritional deficiencies: Iron, vitamin B12, and folate deficiency, among other essential nutrients, are the most common causes of anaemia.